mennovanslooten/Scout/README.md

 # "click" simulates a user moving the mouse to the first element that matches
 # the selector and then performing a left mouse click.
 click       .some-css-selector

+# Alternatively, you can pass `x, y` pixel coordinates in stead of a selector:
+click       123, 456

+# Double-clicking is also supported:
+dblclick    .some-css-selector

 # "type" performs a "click" and then simulates the keystrokes needed to type
 # the text